The 21 greatest travel books of all time

 First published in 1975, 'The Great Railway Bazaar' is the perfect book for lovers of train travel.

-Author Paul Theroux chronicles his grand journey via train from London across Europe, the Middle East, India, and Southeast Asia, riding on everything from the Orient Express to the Trans-Siberian Express.
+Author Paul Theroux chronicles his grand and unique journey via train from London through Europe, the Middle East, India, and Southeast Asia; Theroux rides on everything from the Orient Express to the Trans-Siberian Express.

-Chris McCandless made his way from Virginia into the Alaskan Wilderness with pretty much nothing to his name, in search of himself and freedom.
+In order to write 'Into the Wild,' Jon Krakauer retraced the steps of Chris McCandless to figure out the story behind his death.

-Author Jon Krakauer retraced his steps in order to write 'Into the Wild,' which tries to figure out the story behind McCandless' death.
+McCandless made his way from Virginia up to Alaska all on his own without many of the resources most travellers use.
+It's a sad story, but one of a traveller looking for himself and for freedom.

 It's the exciting account of a group of expatriates who experience both the roaring nightlife of Paris in the 1920s and the hair-raising bullfighting rings of Spain.

-'The Geography of Bliss' is all about author Eric Weiner's examination of happiness across the globe.
+'The Geography of Bliss' is all about author Eric Weiner's examination of where happiness is across the globe.

-He visits America, Iceland, India, Switzerland, Qatar, and many other places to try to understand what makes people in these places happy.
-It's a mix of psychology and travel, and one interesting read.
+He visits America, Iceland, India, Switzerland, Qatar, and many others to try to figure out why the citizens of certain places are as happy as they are.
+It's psychology and travel, all mixed into one interesting read.

 If you're an adventurous traveller, 'In Patagonia' is the book for you.